BarneyPowell/book-of-barney/content/posts/2012-06-09-the-vision-and-the-chaos.md

 ---
 title: The Vision & The Chaos
+description: A 1,000 word (ish) short story from a seed sentence.
+The goal isn't to finish a story, but to start one, and see where it takes you.
-description: The dream had left him breathless and terrified.
+extract: The dream had left him breathless and terrified.
 tags: 1000 Words
 ---